 There may be number of people involved in your care.
 Feel free to ask questions about your care and to express your preferences and concerns.
 You may want to bring a family member, friend or caregiver with you during your admission.
 A friend can put you more at ease, remind you to ask certain questions and help you recall special instructions later on.

-All Hospital employees, volunteers and Physicians wear name badges that identify their names and departments.
+All hospital employees, volunteers and physicians wear name badges that identify their names and departments.
 If an employee, volunteer or physician is not wearing a name badge, please ask him or her to put it on, or ask for another staff person.

 The patient identification bracelet (ID band) you receive on admission is important for many reasons.
 This band has your medical record number on it and is how you are identified at MMM.
 Do not let anyone give you medications, tests or procedures without checking your ID band every time.
 When specimens are obtained, make sure the specimen containers are labelled with your name in your presence.

 A physical examination evaluation and medical tests provide valuable information about your condition, but your description of symptoms is key in your diagnosis and treatment.
-When asked about symptoms, try to identify when the symptoms started, what time of day they occur, how long they last, how often they occur, and if they are getting better or worse.
+When asked about symptoms, try to identify when the symptoms started, what time of day they occur, how long they last, how often they occur and whether they are getting better or worse.
 The more details you can give us, the better.